Planet-NULLCAST/null-bot/README.md

 If you want to contribute to this repo.
 You need to make a branch from dev and the issues must be noted on the issues.

-## Instalation

-Need to install rust to work https://rustup.rs/